brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232666859-ae91cb16-fdc5-429e-a470-75e46bfe0fa3.png" align="left" width="450">

-Here, the game itself starts.
-It is possible to keep track, through the top bar, of the health (marked in green), energy (in yellow), stairs (in red), score and the score required to advance to the next level (in purple), and the current level (in blue).
-Below the HUD is the playable space.
-The edges are unreachable to the player, while the lighter spaces indicate the areas accessible without mining.
-Movement is executed through the W, A, S, D keys (up, left, down, and left respectively), or the arrow keys.
-To advance vertically, ladders must be positioned with the SHIFT key.
+The game begins, and the top bar displays the player's health (in green), energy (in yellow), stairs (in red), score and the score required to advance to the next level (in purple), and the current level (in blue).
+The playable space appears below the HUD.
+The edges of the screen are unreachable, while the lighter areas indicate the accessible areas without mining.
+The player can move around using the W, A, S, D keys (up, left, down, and right, respectively) or the arrow keys.
+To move up and down, ladders must be positioned using the SHIFT key.

 <br clear="left">